daiaventureira/img-repo/README.md

 # Image Repository

-This application is an image repository built using ruby and rails and activestorage.
+This application is an image repository built using ruby and rails and Active Storage.

 ## Instalation